Photographing weddings can be tricky, but this list will help you discover new tips and tricks for this genre.

-The wedding and lifestyle website, Style Me Pretty, has put together this epic book for photographing weddings to inspire your photography business.
-It tops our search of books because readers can get to know many different styles including lifestyle photography and wedding photojournalism.
+The wedding and lifestyle website, Style Me Pretty, has put together this epic book for photographing weddings to inspire your

 In addition, readers discover new ideas as they scan through the pages.
 Wedding photographer, Abby Larson gives readers a step-by-step guide to determine your couple’s look.
 Even more, the book includes 17 never-before-seen real-life weddings with insider details on how they were shot and styled.
 Even more, the book is full of examples and knowledge that can help you design any wedding style, there is truly something for everyone.

 5. How To Photograph Weddings: Behind The Scenes With 25 Leading Pros To Learn Lighting, Posing, And More: Michelle Perkins

 This book goes into the field with twenty-five leading photographers to explore what makes their